directionless/jira-tools/README.md

 While this code will probably work, it should be considered PoC code.

+## Config Files

+It uses a json config file in `/etc/jira-tools.json` to store the shared jira credentials.
+This allows the shared credentials to be managed by existing host management tools.

+See [jira-tools.json](./jira-tools.json) for an example

 ## Setup Secrets

 You'll need a made up secret, and an RSA key.
 These will be used to